wethod/learning-center-source/content/settings/index.md

 * **Default Areas**: these will be suggested when you're creating a [new budget]({{< relref "budget/index.md#the-workflow" >}}) or when you're adding a new area to an existing budget;

 * **Timesheet**: here you can choose to automate the timesheets creation process.
-This way, timesheets are automatically created each Friday based on planned hours. *Be careful: shit happens and planning is often not 100% accurate, this is why timesheet exists.*
+This way, timesheets are automatically created each Friday based on planned hours. *Be careful: Anything can go wrong because planning is not often 100% accurate, this is why timesheet exists.*

 ## Permissions